-Example 4: Remote storage, Mirroring, and Raid drivesMany systems use mirroring or take similar steps to prevent data loss.
-Some of the systems that use mirroring are software based and some are hardware based.
-The situation typically uncovered by Product Support Services for these systems is increased latency.
+Example 4: Remote storage, mirroring, and raid drivesMany systems use mirroring or take similar steps to prevent data loss.
+Some systems that use mirroring are software-based and some are hardware-based.
+The situation that is typically discovered by Microsoft Support for these systems is increased latency.

 ResolutionStrict configuration settings are required to reduce latency to mirrors or to raid rebuild operations.

 For more information, review the Requirements for SQL Server to support remote mirroring of user databases.